Precision Neuromuscular Therapy (PNMT) video description by Becky Waterman

 More about Precision Neuromuscular Therapy (PNMT)

 Also known as medical massage this is an approach that uses techniques for working a specific muscle from origin to insertion.
 Many people suffer from muscular pain and this technique can really benefit those clients.
 Muscle pain or imbalances can come from trauma, poor posture, and repetitive movements.
-The pain may also be coming from a different part of the body than where the pain is.
-These are called trigger points and refer the pain.
-For example, clients experiencing carpal tunnel syndrome may have tightness in their neck, shoulder or arm creating pressure on the nerve and giving them that feeling and it is not true carpal tunnel.
-Therefore in this case getting a massage to relax these muscles will release the pressure.
+As a result, the pain may also be coming from a different part of the body than where the pain is.
+These are called trigger points.
+For example, clients experiencing carpal tunnel syndrome may have tightness in their neck, shoulder, or arm creating pressure on the nerve.
+While this gives them the same feeling, it is not true carpal tunnel.
+Therefore, in this case, getting a massage to relax these muscles will release the pressure.